 Loosely related to the forest ownership category is the protection status of the forest.
 In general terms, countries specify in their forest regulations restrictions and rules to forest owners and users.
 Another common denominator is that the commercial use of forests requires an authorization from governmental authorities.
 Most regulatory frameworks request a formally authorized management plan for the sustainable use of forest products, and prohibit degradative uses.
 Also, the conversion of forests into other land uses is restricted, whenever allowed for specific purposes.
 In addition, there are more rigorous protection categories.
-Legal protection schemes may strongly differ between countries, but can be aligned to one of the protection categories defined by IUCN (Dudley 2008).
+Legal protection categories defined by IUCN (Dudley 2008).
+Forests that are aligned to one of the protection categories defined by IUCN (Dudley 2008).
 Forests that are aligned to a prohibition or at least strong legal restrictions of commercial uses fall under the category of Protected Areas.
 As shown in Figure 5, the area of such strictly protected forests has continuously increased.
 Nowadays, nearly 17% of remaining natural forests belong to this category, with South-America showing the highest, and West and Central Asia and Europe the lowest percentages.